learn-monogame/learn-monogame.github.io/docs/tutorial/starting-shader/README.md

 This tutorial builds on top of [Get started](../../how-to/get-started.md).

+The first part of this tutorial will walk your through the project setup without explaining much.
+Once the project is setup and you can run it, you'll be walked through line by line to understand how everything works under the hood.

 ## Setup the assets

 Add the following image to the `Content` folder and call it `image.png`: